-- A. The discharge shall not cause the following conditions to exist in receiving waters at any place: - 1.
+- A. The discharge shall not cause the following conditions to exist in receiving waters at any place outside the near-field mixing zone (as determined by the 2009 mixing zone study): - 1.
 Floating material, including solids, liquids, foams, and scum, in concentrations that cause nuisance or adversely affect beneficial uses; - 2.
 Alteration of suspended sediment in such a manner as to cause nuisance or adversely affect beneficial uses, or detrimental increase in the concentrations of toxic pollutants in sediments or aquatic life; - 3.
 Suspended material in concentrations that cause nuisance or adversely affect beneficial uses; - 4.
 Bottom deposits or aquatic growths to the extent that such deposits or growths cause nuisance or adversely affect beneficial uses; - 5.
 Alteration of temperature beyond present natural background levels; - 6.
 Changes in turbidity that cause nuisance or adversely affect beneficial uses, or increases from normal background light penetration or turbidity greater than 10 percent in areas where natural turbidity is greater than 50 nephelometric turbidity units; - 7.
-Coloration that causes nuisance or adversely affects beneficial uses;

-- 8. Visible, floating, suspended, or deposited oil or other products of petroleum origin; or - 9.
+Coloration that causes nuisance or adversely affects beneficial uses; - 8.
+Visible, floating, suspended, or deposited oil or other products of petroleum origin; or - 9.
 Toxic or other deleterious substances in concentrations or quantities that cause deleterious effects on wildlife, waterfowl, or other aquatic biota, or render any of these unfit for human consumption, either at levels created in the receiving waters or as a result of biological concentration. - B. The discharge shall not cause the following limits to be exceeded in receiving waters at any place within one foot of the water surface:

-1. Dissolved Oxygen 7.0 mg/L, minimum The median dissolved oxygen concentration for any three consecutive months shall not be less than 80 percent of the dissolved oxygen content at saturation.
+1. Dissolved Oxygen 5.0 mg/L, minimum The median dissolved oxygen concentration for any three consecutive months shall not be less than 80% of the dissolved oxygen content at saturation.
 When natural factors cause concentrations less than that specified above, the discharge shall not cause further reduction in ambient dissolved oxygen concentrations.
-2. pH The pH shall not be depressed below 6.5 or raised above 8.5.
+2. Dissolved Sulfide Natural background levels 3. pH The pH shall not be depressed below 6.5 or raised above 8.5.
 The discharge shall not cause changes greater than 0.5 pH units in normal ambient pH levels.
-3. Nutrients Waters shall not contain biostimulatory substances in concentrations that promote aquatic growths that cause nuisance or adversely affect beneficial uses.

-C. The discharge shall not cause a violation of any water quality standard for receiving waters adopted by the Regional Water Board or State Water Resources Control Board (State Water Board) as required by the CWA and regulations adopted thereunder.
+- 4. Nutrients Waters shall not contain biostimulatory substances in concentrations that promote aquatic growths to the extent that such growths cause nuisance or adversely affect beneficial uses. - C. The discharge shall not cause a violation of any water quality standard for receiving waters adopted by the Regional Water Board or State Water Board as required by the CWA and regulations adopted thereunder outside the near-field mixing zone (as determined by the 2009 mixing zone study).
 If more stringent water quality standards are promulgated or approved pursuant to CWA section 303, or amendments thereto, the Regional Water Board may revise or modify this Order in accordance with the more stringent standards.